 Removing or placing pallets on racks takes a certain amount of precision.
 When racks are substantially high, sight lines are frequently obscured for an operator.
 Pallets kick tip sending cascades of their product down on the operator or other nearby workers.
 Pallets can fall and racks can suffer damage, creating hazards.

-Powered industrial truck tip overs are all too common and top the list of fatal forklift accidents.
+Machine tip overs Powered industrial truck tip overs are all too common and top the list of fatal forklift accidents.
 These accidents often occur due to improper turning, unwarranted speed or operating the forklift with an elevated heavy load.

 Serious injuries can take workers away from their jobs for extended periods of time.
 It is important for accident victims to recover physically.
 With the loss of time from work, it can be difficult to maintain the household budget.
 The workers’ compensation system is intended to be a streamlined process to obtain benefits for medical expenses, income to replace a portion of wages, as well as other benefits such as rehabilitation services and vocational training, when necessary.